SIGNS, SYMBOLS, AND SIMULACRA: ON BAUDRILLARD, TECHNOLOGY, AND THE VOID OF MEDIATED REALITY

-Our biweekly journal, curated by a community of philosophers, is tailored for the intellectually curious reader seeking to better understand man as man, his place within a community of peers, and his connection to the divine.
+Our monthly journal, curated by a community of philosophers, is tailored for the intellectually curious reader seeking to better understand man as man, his place within a community of peers, and his connection to the divine.
 We believe in a world that values a profound sense of place, finds inspiration in the beautiful, and embraces an indefatigable authenticity.
-Articles are scheduled for release on alternate Fridays during the first and third weeks of each month.
+Articles are scheduled for release the first Friday of each month.

 Nietzsche's The Birth of Tragedy explores tragedy's value in art and life, yet its muddled concepts and assumptions obscure its profound insights.